AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ## Preventing restrictions violation

-At any time if State of an active Sender becomes `Active Constraints Violation`, the Sender MUST NOT transmit the Flow over the network.
+At any time if State of an active Sender becomes `Active Constraints Violation`, the Sender MUST become inactive.
 An inactive Sender in this state MUST NOT allow activations.

-At any time if State of an active Receiver becomes `Receiver Capabilities Violation`, the Receiver SHOULD stop receiving the Flow.
+At any time if State of an active Receiver becomes `Receiver Capabilities Violation`, the Receiver SHOULD become inactive.
 An inactive Receiver in this state SHOULD NOT allow activations.

 ## Signal altering indication